 Lacking workout motivation?
 Grab a fitness tracker to boost your physical activity today!

-benefits of getting fit and staying in shape.
-You have made it your goal to chalk up at least 10,000 steps a day.
+You know the benefits of getting fit and staying in shape.
+You have set a goal to lead a more active lifestyle.
 But wait, why are you still sitting there?
 Get moving!

-Perhaps the first step you can take to nudge yourself towards the goal is to get an activity tracker, which may also be known as a pedometer, step-counter, fitness tracker, etc. In fact, studies show that activity trackers help their wearers engage in longer and more frequent activities to reach their fitness goals.
+Perhaps the first step you can take to nudge yourself towards the goal is to get an activity tracker, which may also be known as a pedometer, step-counter, fitness tracker, etc. In fact, studies show that activity trackers help their wearers showed a significant increase in daily step count, moderate and vigorous physical activity participation and sedentary behaviour, enabling individualsto reach their fitness goals.

 With a little gadget reporting on your physical activity level constantly, it’s hard not to sneak a peek at them throughout the day and start getting interested in those numbers.
 Now you know how many steps it takes you to walk to the MRT station.
 At the end of the day, you have a good idea of the distance you’ve covered.

 Over time, you’ll know your baseline activity level, and it becomes easier to set a goal for yourself.
 For example, if you are averaging 8,000 steps a day, you can target to add another 1,000 steps in the following week and progressively work up to your goal.

 Related: How to Lose Weight the Healthy Way

 Many activity trackers work with corresponding apps on mobile devices.
 They become your friendly workout companions and remind you to start exercising if you have been inactive, and send you motivational messages to cheer you on during your workout.

 Some activity trackers and fitness trackers are linked to social sharing platforms, where you can motivate your friends by encouraging and cheering them on to reach their goals.
 Why not engage in a little friendly competition and vie for titles such as “Sprint King” or “Sprint Queen”?